 Day 1, 2 & 3: Cape Town ( 3 nights )

-On the way: You’ll arrive at Cape Town Airport and be met by your driver.
-You’ll then be taken to your accommodation.
-You’ll be staying here on a bed and breakfast basis.
+On the way: You’ll arrive at Cape Town Airport and be met by your driver who will taxi you to your bed and breakfast accommodation.

 If you want to learn more about South Africa’s history you could then head to the SA Museum and Bo-Kaap.